Links on Android Authority may earn us a commission. Learn more.

 Nature is all around us.
 Most people enjoy it that way.
 There is no digital experience that beats just walking outside and enjoying the sunshine.
 However, technology can help you enjoy such experiences a little more or help you enjoy them when it’s otherwise not an option.
+A lot of people like nature sounds for sleeping and meditation.
+Those people have plenty of good options.
 Here are the best nature apps and nature sound apps for Android!

 Price: Free / $1.99